Gaurav Kukade

 The indexOf(Object o) method returns the index of the first occurrences of the object specified.
 It returns -1 if the specified object o is not present in the list.

-The method is signature is given below.
+The method signature is given below.

 1